cho-uc/Peridynamics/README.md

 # TODO
-Create parallel version on OpenCl
+Optimize parallel version on OpenCl and Cuda